nrasadi/split-keras-tensorflow-model/README.md

 3. ResBlock: Conv(32)-Conv(32)
 4. Conv(64)-Dense(128)-Dense(10)

-* I applied *ReLU6* activation on residual blocks and *ReLU* on others
+* I applied *ReLU6* activation on residual blocks and *ReLU* on the others
 * 20% dropout is applied on all conv blocks after batch normalization.
-* 50% dropout is applied just before last dense layer (output).
+* 50% dropout is applied just before the last dense layer (output).

 <h3> Model construction </h3>